BoysTownOrg/qCLS/README.md

 # qCLS
-qCLS is a categorical loudness acaling (CLS) test that was designed to efficiently measure loudness growth over a wide range of frequencies.
+qCLS is a categorical-loudness-scaling (CLS) test that was designed to efficiently measure loudness growth over a wide range of frequencies.

 Installation
 * A complete set of test materials (in a folder hierarchy) is available for download either as a compressed archive or a GitHub repository.